 The Arts Council of Greater Baton Rouge partners with many organizations to offer interactive performances and arts demonstrations throughout the capital region, for people of all ages and backgrounds.
 We work with highly-skilled teaching artists to curate arts experiences that eschew pretense and embrace accessibility, bringing to life the freedom, fun, and beauty that only art can offer.

-Our River City Jazz Masters School Performances are designed to provide students with a unique experience that exposes them to various styles of jazz music in an authentic theatre setting.
+Our River City Jazz Masters Education Experiences are designed to expose students to various styles of jazz music in an authentic theatre setting.
 School performances contain educational components that fulfill selected National Core Arts Standards in music, as well as Louisiana Student Standards in English Language Arts and Social Studies.
-This year, we will also offer an open sound check and question/answer session, which will be free and open to the public.
-These performances are held at the Manship Theatre and are in close proximity to other museums and cultural organizations in the downtown Baton Rouge area.
-To reserve your tickets, please contact Leea Russell, Director of Education and Community Engagement at email@example.com or (225) 344-8558 ext.
-227.
+We also offer an open sound check and question/answer session.
+These presentations are held at the Manship Theatre and are in close proximity to other museums and cultural organizations in the downtown Baton Rouge area.
+Visit this page in September 2019 for opportunities during the 2019-2020 school year.

 East Baton Rouge Parish